AlvaroTorresMartos/ObMetrics/README.md

 -   [Click here to access ObMetrics.](https://coblabugr.shinyapps.io/obmetrics/)

 Once the app is loaded, users can input clinical and anthropometric data, such as waist circumference, blood pressure, lipids, glucose, and insulin levels.
-The app will automatically compute relevant outcomes based on the criteria selected by the user.
+The app will automatically compute relevant outcomes based on the definitions selected by the user.

 ## Quick Start

 1. Open the web app using the link above.
 2. Input patient data into the relevant fields.
-3. Select the criterion for Metabolic Syndrome.
+3. Select the definition for Metabolic Syndrome.
 4. View and download the results in a ready-to-use format.

 ## Documentation

 All supporting documentation, including the **User Manual** and **Tutorial**, can be found within the application itself under the "About" section.
-The User Manual provides step-by-step instructions on how to input data and interpret the results, as well as explanations for the different **definitions** and **reference tables**.
+The User Guide provides step-by-step instructions on how to input data and interpret the results, as well as explanations for the different **definitions** and **reference tables**.

 ## Feedback and Contributions